 The Payson area also offers its share of quality climbs.
-Isolation Canyon hosts an incredible concentration of worthwhile classics, while the canyons Wet Beaver Creek , West Clear Creek, East Verde, and the Anchas are otherworldly oases that provide a perfect breather from the summertime roast of the Phoenix Valley.
+Isolation Canyon hosts an incredible concentration of classics, and the East Verde and the Anchas are otherworldly oases that provide a perfect breather from the summertime roast of the Phoenix Valley.